chrizzTs/Who-U/README.md

     $scope.croppedUserImage = 'data:image/jpeg;base64,';
     //check if user is cropping
     $scope.isCurrentlyCropping = false;
-    //used to check if picture is cropped and user can save it therefor
+    //used to check if picture is cropped and user can save it therefore
     $scope.cropSpace = '';
     $scope.newImage = 'data:image/jpeg;base64,';
 ````